aaron-grau/curic/react/projects/synthesizer/README.md

 ### Designing the State Shape

-In Redux, all app state is stored as a single JavaScript object.
-It's good practice to think about its shape before writing any code.
-Ask yourself what's the minimal representation of your app's state as an object?
+In Redux, all of your application's state is stored as a single JavaScript object.
+It's really good practice to think about its shape before writing any code.
+Ask yourself, what's the minimal representation of your app's state as an object?

-For our synthesizer app, we first and foremost want to store the `notes` in play, as an array of note names.
+For our synthesizer app, we first and foremost want to store the `notes` in play as an array of note names.

 ### Action Creators

-We need to define our first action creators.
-Remember, an action creator is simply a function that returns an action.
-Actions define what we can do in our app.
-In Redux, they are POJOs that have a `type` property indicating the type of action being performed.
+We need start by to defining action creators.
+Remember, an *action creator* is simply a function that returns an action. *Actions* define what we can do in our app.
+They are POJOs that have a `type` property indicating the type of action being performed.

-* Create an `actions/note_actions.js` file which will house our action creators for `notes`.
+* Create an `actions/note_actions.js` file which will house our action creators changing the app's `notes`.

 #### `NOTES_CONSTANTS`

 Action `type`s are typically defined as string constants.

 * In our new file, let's export a `NOTES_CONSTANTS`, an object containing keys for `KEY_PRESSED` and `KEY_RELEASED`.
-Technically, the values of these keys can be anything, but our convention is to use the string literal of the key.
+Technically, the values of these keys can be anything, but our convention is to use the string literals of keys.

 For example,